jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/write/launchprojectfor.md

   @param _metadata Metadata specifying the controller specific params that a funding cycle can have.
 These properties will remain fixed for the duration of the funding cycle.
   @param _mustStartAtOrAfter The time before which the configured funding cycle can't start.
   @param _groupedSplits An array of splits to set for any number of groups.
   @param _fundAccessConstraints An array containing amounts that a project can use from its treasury for each payment terminal.
 Amounts are fixed point numbers using the same number of decimals as the accompanying terminal.
+The `_distributionLimit` and `_overflowAllowance` parameters must fit in a `uint232`.
   @param _terminals Payment terminals to add for the project.
   @param _memo A memo to pass along to the emitted event.